sh-guy/Homeassistant/Viessmann Vicare Cloud App/README.md

 # Installation Guide
-Step for step guide to retrieve Vicare Cloud sensor data into Homeassistant the same way the ViCare App access this data in your account.
+Step for step guide to retrieve Vicare Cloud sensor data into Homeassistant the same way the ViCare App accesses this data in your account.

 ## Step 1: Add your ViCare Email address and password to your secrets.yaml file.
 First off create or edit your Homeassistant secrets.yaml file in your HA configuration folder.
 Add the following lines to the secrets file: